Who would have thought that you could make a tonne of money from cart abandonment?

 Our cart abandonment rate was 85%, so we started analyzing even more deeply than before.

-We learnt that most of the people who abandoned the checkout page spent the most time on it.
-We assumed that meant that they were having difficulties filling out the forms.
+We learned that most of the people who abandoned the checkout page spent the most time on it.
+Also, we assumed that meant that they were having difficulties filling out the forms.

 Cart abandonment is your biggest foe

 A study on Business Insider stated that cart abandonment is the #1 issue amongst ecommerce entrepreneurs.

 It’s like the Joker to your Batman.
 Megatron to Optimus Prime.